 05 Enchey Monastery

 If you’re short on time in Gangtok, Enchey is the one to make space for.
-It sits on a low ridge above the city, about 3 km from MG Marg, and you can be there in fifteen minutes by taxi.
-Despite its proximity, it still feels separate from the noise below — a small forest of pines, a courtyard washed in mountain light, the soft thud of monks at chores.
+It sits on a low ridge above the city, about 3 km from MG Marg, and you can get there in fifteen minutes by taxi.
+Despite being so close to town, it still feels worlds apart from the noise below — a small forest of pines, a courtyard washed in mountain light, the soft thud of monks going about their daily chores.

 The current monastery was built around 1909 during the reign of Sidkeong Tulku, though the site itself was blessed much earlier by Lama Druptob Karpo, a tantric master associated with Maenam Hill.
-It follows the Nyingma school and houses images of Guru Padmasambhava, Loki Sharia and Bhairava.
+It follows the Nyingma school and houses images of Guru Padmasambhava, Lokeshvara, and Bhairava.

 Two things stayed with me from my visit.
-First, the small detail work on the woodwork around the main entrance — locally carved, repainted carefully over the decades.
-Second, the Cham dance during Pang Lhabsol and the annual Detor Cham (usually in December/January), when masked monks perform in the courtyard and the whole hillside fills up with families from Gangtok.
+First, the detailed woodwork around the main entrance — carved locally, repainted carefully over the decades.
+Second, the Cham dance during Pang Lhabsol, and the annual Detor Cham, usually held in December or January, when masked monks perform in the courtyard and the whole hillside fills up with families from Gangtok.

 South Sikkim · near Ravangla